-Ex-NFL QB Jared Lorenzen 'still very sick' as he battles multiple health issues
+Ex-NFL QB Jared Lorenzen dead at 38 after battling multiple health issues, family says

-Former NFL quarterback Jared Lorenzen continued "fighting for his life” while battling kidney and heart issues as well as an infection.
+Former NFL quarterback Jared Lorenzen died Wednesday at the age of 38 after battling kidney and heart issues as well as an infection, his family announced.

-But his family said the former New York Giants backup’s treatment “has been effective.”
+"We are deeply saddened to announce the passing of Jared today," the family of the former New York Giants backup said in a statement Wednesday.
+"Please keep Jared's family and especially his children, in your thoughts and prayers."

+Lorenzen played four seasons with the Kentucky Wildcats before going pro.
+He held the Wildcats record for most career passing yards with 10,354, and served as a backup quarterback for the Giants from 2006 to 2007.

 CLICK HERE FOR MORE SPORTS COVERAGE

-“Jared’s overnight was uneventful and that is a good thing,” Lorenzen’s family said in a statement to Kentucky Sports Radio.
-“He remains on Dialysis.
-He continues to maintain his ground.
-His cardiac and renal issues remain however his treatment has been effective.
-Jared is still very sick… but developing some traction and remains a fighter.
-The entire family thanks you for your support and prayers.”

-Lorenzen’s situation appeared to be dire, according to an earlier family statement.
+His family said his health took a serious turn for the worse a week ago.

-“On Friday, June 28, Jared began playing a bigger, more important game than he’s ever played before," the statement read.
+"On Friday, June 28, Jared began playing a bigger, more important game than he’s ever played before," an earlier statement read.
 "Jared had not been feeling well for a few weeks and that finally caught up with him.
 He was brought to the hospital and fairly quickly was admitted to the ICU.

 EX-NFL QB JARED LORENZEN IN HOSPITAL BATTLING MULTIPLE HEALTH ISSUES: 'HE IS FIGHTING WITH EVERYTHING'

 "Jared is battling an infection, kidney and heart issues.
-He is fighting with everything he has and his immediate family is by his side.
-We will attempt to update as often as possible, but please respect that some aspects of this journey are private matters."
+He is fighting with everything he has and his immediate family is by his side."

-Lorenzen played four seasons with the Kentucky Wildcats before going pro.
-He still holds the Wildcats record for most career passing yards with 10,354.
-He served as a backup quarterback for the Giants from 2006 to 2007.

 CLICK HERE TO GET THE FOX NEWS APP